valentob/Stock-Market-Prediction-LTSM/README.md

 ## Project Report

 A detailed project report, outlining the methodologies, data analysis, model development, and results, is included in this repository.
-Please refer to `annotated-Project report - Stock market prediction.pdf` for in-depth information.
+Please refer to `Project report - Stock market prediction.pdf` for in-depth information.